mutt88/The-Hive/README.md

 ## How can you get involved?:

 * Coding: Developers can help The Hive by fixing a bug, adding new features, making our technology smaller and faster and making development easier for others.
-The Hive's code-base consists mainly of C++.
+Currently, The Hive's code-base consists mainly of C++.
 For more information, please have a look at our Contributing Guide.

 * Helping users: Our support process relies on enthusiastic contributors like you to help others get the most out of The Hive.
 The #1 priority is always answering questions in our support forums.
 Everyday new people discover “Go BB Design”, and everyday they are virtually guaranteed to have questions.